Pjmuthu51/CDCstuff/flex protocol UPDATED/Flex protocol.md

 **NOTE:** Transfer the sample to a 96‐well MIDI plate if planning to use a shaker for mixing.
 If mixing by pipette, the sample can remain in the 96‐well PCR plate.

 3. Gently shake the AMPure XP beads for 30 seconds to make sure that the beads are evenly dispersed.
 Add an appropriate volume of beads to a trough depending on the number of samples being processed and desired fragment selection.
-Smaller amplicons in Nextera XT library preps typically yield smaller insert size ranges.
+The Illumina DNA Prep library kits typically yield insert sizes around the 500bp range.

 To maximize recovery of smaller fragments from the bead cleanup step, use the following conditions: